Report Brief

 • Data platform / lakehouse

-• Data reliability engineering — scope shifts with constraints like cross-team dependencies; confirm ownership early
+• Data reliability engineering — scope shifts with constraints like legacy systems; confirm ownership early

 • Batch ETL / ELT

-• Streaming pipelines — clarify what you’ll own first: build vs buy decision
+• Streaming pipelines — clarify what you’ll own first: warehouse performance

 • Analytics engineering (dbt)